-If you suspect some sort of foul play, you need to know the cause behind it in order to solve this problem.
+If you suspect some sort of foul play, you need to know the cause behind it to solve this problem.
 To help you out, we have listed several general causes behind the foaming, so take a careful look at the symptoms to catch your culprit!

 1. Harmful Substances

-Similar to humans, cats are programmed to throw up any harmful substances that enter into their bodies.
+Similar to humans, cats are programmed to throw up any harmful substances that enter their bodies.
 These substances might be foreign objects, toxic chemicals, or foods that might be allergic or harmful to your pet.

-This is pretty straight-forward since you will be able to see the remains of that harmful substance in your cat’s foam.
+This is pretty straightforward since you will be able to see the remains of that harmful substance in your cat’s foam.
 If you can see bits and pieces of food among the foam, you can probably expect that your cat has swallowed something that she didn’t like!

 Solutions to Harmful Substances

 The best way to prevent your cat from ingesting harmful materials is to remove that stuff from your cat’s reach.
 Removing any object or material that might pose a threat to your cat is the best way to counter the ingestion of harmful substances.

 If you can’t prevent it from happening, you might as well look for some countermeasures to be put into place.
 Why not give a boost to your cat’s immune system through the supplements made by VetriScience Laboratories?